Ultranerdguy/Test/packages/README.md

 # Packages

-These aren't packages available elsewhere (yet), just groups of functionality stored away in separate areas.
+These aren't externally obtained packages, but instead just groups of experimental functionality that I was interested in making, that don't really fit in the command system of the main project, but are useful nonetheless.

 | Package | Description |
 | - | - |